TURBOchannel: TURBOchannel Extender

 The TURBOchannel bus can be "extended" by the TURBOchannel Extender (TcE) box.
 Because some options such as 3D graphics accelerators may require more power and board space than a single slot can provide, they are often double- or triple-width option modules.
 As such option modules consume additional space and slots inside a system, their presence may limit the number or even prevent the installation of other TURBOchannel option modules.
 A TURBOchannel Extender box is used to reduce the number of slots required inside a system for double and triple width options.

-The TURBOchannel Extender box contains a PCB with three TURBOchannel slots and a power supply for supplying the required power to the slots.
-A TURBOchannel option module, for installation in the host, accompanies the TcE box.
-It has an external cable that connects to the TcE box.
-What the option module is doing is bringing out the data, addressing and control lines to the TURBOchannel extender box.
-There is no performance loss associated with the use of a TcE box, although TcE boxes support only one option module regardless of how many remaining slots there are.
+The TURBOchannel Extender box contains a PCB with two or three TURBOchannel slots and a power supply for supplying the required power to the slots.
+A TURBOchannel option module installed in the host and accompanying external cable extend the necessary data, addressing and control lines to the TURBOchannel extender box.
+There is no performance loss associated with the use of a TcE box, however TcE boxes support only one option module, regardless of how many slots are used in the extender box.